 3) Could those now successfully following a traditional GF diet benefit from the GCED?

-In January I had to re-enter the world of pharmaceuticals [much to my displeasure, but best for my long term health].
 If you think determining the gluten-free status of food is difficult, try doing it with prescription medications!
 It's difficult at best to determine it by reading the ingredient label, and getting a pharmaceutical company to say if their product is gluten-free is like pulling teeth.
 Ugh...